cedar-policy/cedar-examples/cedar-example-use-cases/document_cloud/README.md

 ### `Document`

 `Document`s are the core resource of the system.
 Every document has an owner, which is the `User` who created it. `Document` uses access control lists (ACLs) to manage permissions for action types such as view, edit, and manage.
-An ACL is modeled as a `Group`.
+An ACL is modeled as a set of `Group`s.
+We recommend that you create a "personal" `Group` for each `User`, such that adding a `User` to an ACL amounts to adding the personal `Group` to the set of `Group`s modeling the ACL.

-It is always enforced that only the owner can delete or edit the sharing state of a document
+It is always enforced that only the owner can delete or edit the sharing state of a document.

 Next we define the actions that principals can perform.